-Since the commencement of Part 6 of the Civil Registration Act 2004 in November 2007, anyone notifying a Registrar of their intention to get married in Ireland must give 3 months notification in person to the Registrar.
-This applies to all marriages, whether solemnised by a Registrar or according to religious or secular rites and ceremonies.
+Since the commencement of Part 6 of the Civil Registration Act 2004 in November 2007, anyone notifying a Registrar of their intention to get married in Ireland must give 3 months' notification in person to the Registrar.
+This applies to all marriages, whether solemnised by a Registrar or according to religious or secular rites and ceremonies, unless you intend marrying your civil partner and your civil partnership was registered in Ireland.
 The Registrar does not have to be the Registrar for the district where you live or where you intend getting married.

 If you plan to get married by civil ceremony and a different Registrar will be solemnising the marriage, you must also contact the Registrar's Office for the district you intend getting married in.